Multiracial people: Related terms

-In the English-speaking world, many terms for mixed race people exist, some of which are pejorative or are no longer used.
+In the English-speaking world, many terms for mixed-race people exist, some of which are pejorative or are no longer used.
 Mulato, zambo and mestizo are used in Spanish, mulato, caboclo, cafuzo, ainoko (from Japanese) and mestiço in Portuguese, and mulâtre and métis in French.
 These terms are also in certain contexts used in the English-speaking world.
 In Canada, the Métis are a recognized ethnic group of mixed European and Indigenous American descent, who have status in the law similar to that of First Nations.

-Terms such as mulatto for people of partially African descent and mestizo for people of partially Native American descent are still used by English-speaking people of the Western Hemisphere but mostly to refer to the past or to the demography of Latin America and its diasporic population.
-Half-breed is a historic term that referred to people of partial Native American ancestry; it is now considered pejorative and discouraged from use.
+Terms such as mulatto for people of partially African descent and mestizo for people of partially Native American descent are still used by English-speaking people of the Western Hemisphere but mostly to refer to the past or to the demography of Hispanophone America and its diasporic population.
+Half-breed is a historic term for people of partial Native American ancestry; it is now considered pejorative and discouraged from use.
 Mestee, once widely used, is now used mostly for members of historically mixed-race groups, such as Louisiana Creoles, Melungeons, Redbones, Brass Ankles and Mayles.

 In South Africa and much of English-speaking southern Africa, the term Coloured was used to describe both mixed-race persons of African and European descent, and those Asians not of African descent.
-While the term is socially accepted, it is becoming outdated because of its association with the apartheid era.

-In Latin America, populations became triracial after the introduction of African slavery.
-A panoply of terms developed during the Spanish and Portuguese colonial periods, including terms such as zambo for persons of Amerindian and African descent.
+In Spanish and Portuguese Americas, populations became triracial after the introduction of African slavery.
+A panoply of terms developed during the Spanish and Portuguese colonial periods, including terms such as zambo for persons of Native American and native African descent.
 Charts and diagrams intended to explain the classifications were common.
 The well-known Casta paintings in Mexico and, to some extent, Peru, were illustrations of the different classifications.

-At one time, Latin American census categories have used such classifications.
+At one time, Hispanophone American census categories have used such classifications.
 In Brazilian censuses since the Imperial times, for example, most persons of mixed heritage, except Asian Brazilians with some European descent (or any other to the extent it is not clearly perceptible) and vice versa, tend to be thrown into the single category of "pardo".
 But racial boundaries in Brazil are related less to ancestry than to phenotype.
 A westernized Amerindian with copper-colored skin may also be classified as a "pardo", a caboclo in this case, despite not being mixed race.
-A European-looking person, even with one or more African or Indigenous ancestors, is not classified as "pardo" but as "branco", a white Brazilian.
-The same applies to "negros", Afro-Brazilians whose European or Amerindian ancestors are not visible in their appearance.
+A European-looking person, even with one or more native African or Indigenous ancestors, is not classified as "pardo" but as "branco", a white Brazilian.
+The same applies to "negros", Afro-Brazilians whose European or Native American ancestors are not visible in their appearance.
 According to genetic research, most Brazilians of all racial groups (except Asian-Brazilians and natives) are, to some extent, mixed-race.